RPL-CS-UCL/walk-these-ways/README.md

 In this repository, run `pip install -e .`

+If installation fails due to clashing dependancies comment out line 16 of the setup.py script and run the command again.

 ### Verifying the Installation

 If everything is installed correctly, you should be able to run the test script with: